winduzoid/ubackup/README.md

 ### hosts.conf

 File contains hosts backup rules, one host on the line.
 Each host consists of four parameters delimetered by space symbol.
-First parameter (host address) is necessary, and thre other is not.
+First parameter (host address) is necessary, and three other is not.
 Parameters:

 * host address.
 May be in FQDN form, or just ip address